-People in Need is a non-profit organization registered in the Foundation Register maintained by the Municipal Court in Prague, section O, file 119.
-Statutory bodies participating in the company’s management are the Executive Board, Supervisory Board, and Executive Council.
-The organization is headed up by Managing Director.
+People in Need is a non-profit organization registered in the Foundation Register managed by the Municipal Court in Prague, section O, file 119.
+The governing bodies participating in the management of the organization are the Executive Board, Supervisory Board, and Executive Committee.
+The organization is headed by a Managing Director.

 1. On November 12, 1998, the Founders: